-Draft Question J/3
+Draft Question g/3

-Definition of relevant markets, competition policy and identification of operators with significant market power (SMP) as it relates to the economic aspects of the international telecommunication services and networks
+Competition policy and relevant market definitions related to the economic aspects of international telecommunication services and networks

 (Continuation of Question 10/3)

 1 Motivation

 Competition policy plays a central role in the growth and the evolution of the telecommunications sector.
 It has long been recognized that competitive markets benefit consumers, in terms of the diversity, affordability and quality of services, and stimulate innovation and economic development as a whole.